robinsillem/SecurityTraining/README.md

 	vagrant destroy

 (you may also need to remove it with Virtual box manager).
-And if you need to get medieval*
+And if you need to get medieval

 	vagrant ssh

 The social media samples start with an empty database.
 Navigate to Register, and create a new user.
 Then you can add posts.
 Currently it is not persisting sessions on the client side, so if you refresh, you'll need to log in again.

-* http://www.urbandictionary.com/define.php?term=get+medieval Check out the literal <i> tags.
-We will discuss this under XSS attacks.